RickStrahl/BlogPosts/2026-06/Windows-Protected-your-PC-Dealing-with-Windows-SmartScreen-on-Installation/WindowsSmartscreenWindowsProtectedYourPcPromptsOnInstallation.md

 **Fair enough** - if you install software directly from the Internet, it's possible to install unsafe software that can do bad things to your computer and installed software.

-I don't have an issue with popping up the warning screen because that's a legitimate concern.
-The way it's done - well, that's a different story as it's clearly designed to scare users out of installing apps not coming from the Windows Store.
+I don't have an issue with popping up the warning screen, because that's a legitimate concern.
+The way it's done - well, that's a different story - as that form is one big scare tactic from the blue screen to the lack of information about **why** you might be careful, and how you should proceed.
+Instead this window works through obfuscation by seemingly just giving one choice: **Don't run**.

+As you've seen you can bypass, but you should most definitely be careful and check the source.

 > ##### @icon-warning Make sure you Trust the Vendor!
 > You want to make absolutely sure you trust the vendor and the site of the software that you're trying to install.
-Bad things can happen if you install Malware and there's no vetting process if you download from the Web.
+Bad things can happen if you install Malware, and there's no vetting process for any software directly downloaded from the Web.
 >
-> Make sure that if you do use the bypass described above you are familiar with the vendor and that the signature of the package matches the vendors contact information.
+> If you use the bypass described above, make sure you are familiar with the vendor or the product and check that the signature of the package matches the vendors contact information.
 >
 > It's good practice when installing software from an unknown vendor, to check reviews or online discussions around the product to ensure the software is legit and comes from a vendor approved download location!
+There's a surprising amount of information available to let you know if specific software is problematic.
+Better safe than sorry!

 ### Better Vetting and Local Installs for Software: Use a Package Manager
 One way to have a more secure experience is to install software from the Windows Store (if available) or from a Package Manager like WinGet or [Chocolatey](https://community.chocolatey.org/).
-These stores and platforms review software before it's published, run malware checks and run through automated tests that check for successful installations and side effects.
-It's not full proof - but you do get at least some vetting of software.
+These stores and package manager platforms review software before it's published, run malware checks and run through automated tests that check for successful installations and side effects on the system.
+This process isn't fool proof - but it's often a lot better than installing a random product from a random Web site.

 > ##### @icon-lightbulb UniGetUi - A Manager for Windows Store and Package Managers
 > If you want to install from any of these sources check out [UniGetUi](https://devolutions.net/unigetui/), which is a free desktop application that lets you search for, install and update software from a number of different stores and package managers.
+It's a great one-stop tool that lets you hit all sources in one place.

 Package managers have an additional advantage over straight downloaded software in that they typically avoid SmartScreen due to Mark of the Web.
-Because these managers internally download software rather than pulling it down through a browser, installers are run as local executables that don't have a Mark of the Web.
+Because these managers internally download software rather than pulling it down through a browser, installers are run as local executables that don't have a Mark of the Web that triggers SmartScreen (among other things).

-This bypasses most of the SmartScreen security flags.
+Essentially this means, package managers typically bypasses most of the SmartScreen security flags.

-Here are a couple of examples you can run from the Windows Terminal:
+Here are a couple of examples of package managers you can run from the Windows Terminal:

 ```ps
 winget install MarkdownMonster
 choco install DocumentationMonster
 ```

+... or you can use UniGetUi if you prefer a GUI application.

-All of the managers include commands to update and list already installed components.
+All of these package managers and the store include commands to update and list already installed components, which is an additional benefit.

-Package Managers provide some basic curation for published packages, doing virus scanning  and associating publishers with products consistently and removing packages and publishers that are problematic.
-So there's some pre-validation happening by the provider that provides a better pre-requisite for security than you get directly downloading software.
+Package Managers provide some basic curation for published packages, doing virus scanning  and associating publishers with products consistently and removing packages and publishers that are problematic quickly.
+Before packages are published there's some pre-validation happening by the provider that provides to at least a base level of security compared to what you get directly downloading software.

-For this to work, software publishers of Software have to ensure that their software is published on these package managers.
+For this to work, software publishers of Software have to ensure that their software is published on these package managers and kept up to date.
 Unlike Windows Store however, the process of publishing to package managers - while not exactly simple - is usually well defined and can be completely automated making it something that is a viable alternative for downloads for publishers.
 You often find way more software on the package managers than you will find in the Windows Store because of it's restrictive requirements.

+In short, if you're not sure about some software you're trying to download, downloading froma package manager is often the best approach.

 All of the West Wind product download pages have links for Chocolatey and WinGet installers as alternatives to the direct download.
-Even so I'm always surprised that the vast majority of users are installing directly - I guess there's some trust there which is good :smile:
+Even so, I'm always surprised that the vast majority of users are installing directly from the download - I guess there's some trust there which is good :smile:

-If you are a vendor linking the various package managers supported on the download page is a good idea as users that get SmartScreen'd can use it as an alternative that is likely to work better.
+If you are a vendor linking the various package managers supported on the download page is a good idea, so users that run into problems with your direct download can try the alternate potentially less intrusive package installs.

 ### Remove Mark-Of-The-Web
 Another option is to download installers and explicitly remove the Mark-of-the-Web attached to downloaded binaries and installers.